sangvikh/docker-bundle/readme.md

 docker images
 ```

+---

 ## Notes

-* The repository is designed to be portable and work completely offline after extraction.
+* The repository is intended to be the source of truth for the Docker environment.
+* Docker images are archived separately so deployments work without Internet access.
 * Persistent application data is stored alongside each Compose project.
-* Docker images are restored from the `images/` directory, so no Internet connection is required.
+* Backup archives include the complete repository, making each snapshot portable and self-contained.